kulics/koral/book-en/basic-grammar.md

 E.g:
 ```
 I := 1          # can be changed
-J :i32 = 1      # do not use automatic derivation
+J: i32 = 1      # do not use automatic derivation
 ```

 ## Immutable Data